Symplectic duality via log topological recursion: More examples

 \subsection{Topological recursion with unramified \texorpdfstring{$y$}{y}-function}

 Proposition~3.1 of~\cite{ABDKS4} provides explicit formulas for TR differentials for the spectral curves of genus zero and $(x,y)$ with arbitrary~$x$ such that $dx$ is rational and with unramified $y$, that is, $dy$ never vanishes and $y$ can be parametrized either as $y=z$ or as $y=\log z$ with a global coordinate $z$.
-These formulas express these differentials as $x-y$ dual to the trivial LogTR differentials for the corresponding spectral curves $(y,x)$.
-Namely, we have
+For $x$ we can write